-To run a Message Queue C-client application, you need to make sure that the application can find the mqcrt shared library.
+To run a Message Queue C-client application, you need to make sure that the application can find the mgcrt shared library.
 Please consult the documentation for your compiler to determine the best way to do this.

-You also need to make sure that the appropriate C++ runtime support library, as described in "C++ Runtime Library Support" on page 26 is available.
+You also need to make sure that the appropriate C++ runtime support library, as described in C++ Runtime Library Support is available.